A theory of generalised coordinates for stochastic differential equations: Generalised Bayesian filtering

 \subsubsection{Choosing the order}

-To select the order for generalised coordinates, one can leverage Taken's embedding theorem.
-In short, the representation of a univariate time series through its successive derivatives up to order $2d$ is an embedding for an attractor of dimension $d$ \cite[Th.~3]{takensDetectingStrangeAttractors1981}.
-Thus, the embedding order should be at most $2d$, that is, twice the dimension of the system.
-In practice, a lower embedding order might be sufficient to achieve a satisfying reconstruction accuracy.
-This can be determined by plotting the free-energy (over time) against the embedding order, and selecting the order that optimises the free-energy (through time).
+To select the order for generalised coordinates, one can leverage Taken's third embedding theorem \cite[Th.~3]{takensDetectingStrangeAttractors1981}.
+This theorem states that a smooth attractor observed through a smooth univariate map can be embedded in a real vector space through its successive derivatives.
+This embedding is guaranteed to exist when the dimension of the embedding space is more than twice the (box-counting) dimension of the attractor~\cite{sauer1991embedology}.
+In other words, using generalised coordinates of order $2d$ is sufficient to capture the dynamics of (smooth) systems of dimension at most $d$.
+For instance, the Lorenz attractor has a box-counting dimension of approximately $2.06$~\cite{viswanath2004fractal}, and thus can be embedded using generalised coordinates of order $5$.
+In practice, a lower embedding order might be sufficient to achieve a satisfactory reconstruction accuracy.
+The optimal order can be determined by plotting the free-energy (over time) against the embedding order, and selecting the order that optimises the free-energy (through time).
 This yields the order with that best trades off accuracy of the filtered trajectory with model complexity.
-Indeed, this approach is recommended for selecting most hyperparameters, as discussed next.
+Indeed, this approach is recommended for selecting hyperparameters as well as the model itself, as discussed next.